spinofsf/SDC-Traffic-sign-classifier/README.md

 As shown in the paper, the final architecture implemented here is "Lenet with feed-forward connections".
 The intial stages consists of 2 convolutional layers with 5x5 convolution windows.
 Relu activation and 2x2 max pooling is applied after each conv. layer.
 The next stages have three FC layers with dropout to predict the final classification.
 In addition, the ouputs of first conv. layer is fed-forward to the FC stage after processing through an addition maxpooling stage.
 The idea here is that the information available post the first stage(which is higher level features and shapes) is preserved and given more weighting in output classification.
 While this trick may have been helpful in 2011 due to limited capability of running larger networks, it is not entirely clear whether the same performance cannot be achieved today by just employing a larger network with more trainable parameters.

 The processing pipeline consits of converting the RGB image to gray scale, normalization and local contrast adjustment.
 The dataset was split into training, validation and test sets with the images in each set shown above.
 Training and validation losses were monitored to ensure that the model is not overfitting the data.
 To better generalize, dropout was used in the FC layers toward the output.
 It was also observed that 150 epochs of training are needed before the validation losses to flatten out and not overfit.
+Adam optimizer with a learning rate of 0.0001 was observed to settle slowly but give slightly better performance.
 There is room for more optimization - especially in terms of augmenting the training dataset using flipping the images and selective shadowing etc.

 The classifier achieves a validation accuracy of >97% and a test accuracy of >95% with the architecture used.
 It easily detects images the are reasonably clear , but often gives wrong predictions when the images were captured at complex angles, shadows or when signs are stacked.
 Performance in each of these scenarious can be further improved by augmenting the data and better processing techniques.
 While there are no plans to improve the model further, this was a good learning exercise to understand the importance of quality input data.